Guide To Luxor Egypt And Perfect Luxor Itinerary

 One of the architectural highlights is the great hypostyle hall, adorned with a forest of 134 columns.
 Gaze upwards to marvel at the grandeur of these columns and the intricate hieroglyphs adorning them.
 Be sure not to miss the towering obelisk erected by Queen Hatshepsut, the tallest standing obelisk in Egypt at an impressive height of 29.5 meters.

-My advice: Karnak is the second most visited site in Egypt, following the pyramids of Cairo.
+Tip: Karnak is the second most visited site in Egypt, following the pyramids of Cairo.
 To avoid crowds and the sweltering heat, consider visiting early in the morning or late in the day.
 The site is expansive, so plan several hours for your visit, wear comfortable shoes, and bring an ample supply of water.

 The Sphinx Avenue